Visit Thistlethwaite Falls in Richmond, Indiana

 What to do at Thistlethwaite Falls

 There is plenty to do here!
-We spent a few hours, but you can easily fill a whole day with activities.
+We spent a few hours, but you can easily complete a day with activities.
 Along with hanging out at the waterfall and doing some river stomping, Springwood Park is across the street and offers fishing, a playground, volleyball nets, and hiking.
 Additionally, there are many more activities to do in Richmond, Indiana.
 Check out Visit Richmond for more ideas.

 Tips for Visiting Thistlethwaite Falls

-- Bring water shoes!
+• Bring water shoes!
 Or old tennis shoes, something you don’t mind getting wet and walking in.
 The river and around the falls are very rocky and have some slippy spots.
 Your feet will appreciate this tip.

-- Pack sunscreen & bug spray.
+• Pack sunscreen & bug spray.
 I always recommend this, but the bug spray is pretty important since this is a wooded area.

-- A reminder that dogs are allowed.
+• A reminder that dogs are allowed.
 Just a heads up if you are allergic!
 Additionally, there are no rules posted in the area for leash restrictions.